Women's Participation in Open Source Software: A Survey of the Literature: Results

 \textsc{Promote women-specific groups and events.} The community managers interviewed by Calvo~\cite{PS24} mentioned that they promote schoolgirls' events to inspire vocations and empower girls who may opt for an OSS career.
 This strategy should promote activities exclusively for women in those spaces, highlighting their presence, as women tend to be invisible in larger groups in which men are the majority~\cite{PS24}.
-For those women already interested in OSS, promoting women-only groups, spaces, and events~\cite{PS6,PS8,PS24,PS42,PS28,PS47} fosters discussions, support networking, and empowerment~\cite{PS42}.
+For those women already interested in OSS, promoting women-only groups, spaces, and events~\cite{PS6,PS8,PS24,PS42,PS28,PS47} fosters discussions and supports networking and empowerment~\cite{PS42}.
 Moreover, it provides a safe space for expressing feelings and opinions~\cite{PS24} and revealing their identities~\cite{PS47}.
 Although effective, Singh and Brandon~\cite{PS47} found that only 3\% of the 350 projects they analyzed have women-specific spaces---including websites, IRC Channels, dedicated blogs, collection/list of resources, dedicated Facebook pages, and local meet-ups.

-\textsc{Promote inclusive language.} Avoid gender pronouns that assume that people are [all] one gender or one demographic~\cite{PS27}.
-For example, using ‘guys’ is very common, and it gives an idea that contributors are men~\cite{PS6}.
+\textsc{Promote inclusive language.} The insights provided by Qiu et al.~\cite{PS27} include avoiding gender pronouns that assume that people are [all] one gender or one demographic.
+For example, using ‘guys’ is common, and it can imply that contributors are men~\cite{PS6}.

-\textsc{De-stereotype the OSS contributor.} The women interviewed in Singh's~\cite {PS8} study recommended to "leave the stereotypes out the door."
-The frustration caused by stereotypes was expressed by one of the women surveyed by Canedo et al.~\cite{PS6}: "Stop treating women developers as 'women developers' and start treating them as developers."
+\textsc{De-stereotype the OSS contributor.} The women interviewed in Singh's~\cite {PS8} study recommended to ``leave the stereotypes out the door.''
+The frustration caused by stereotypes was expressed by one of the women surveyed by Canedo et al.~\cite{PS6}: ``Stop treating women developers as 'women developers' and start treating them as developers.''
 Powell et al.~\cite{PS28} suggests showing less discrimination and more inclusion to tone down the male-dominated atmosphere and promote participation.
 Calvo~\cite{PS24} and Vedres and Vasarhelyi~\cite{PS26} suggest avoiding the \textit{feminization} of specific assignments, like those relating to community building tasks; OSS communities should re-classify types of work that used to be packaged in masculine-feminine stereotyped specialties.